 The state began its first phase of reopening on May 15.
 Gov. John Bel Edwards announced May 11 that he would allow casinos, gyms, barber shops, hair salons, bars with food permits and others to reopen at 25% capacity, according to a story in The Advocate of Baton Rouge.
 Other businesses, as well as churches, can also increase to a quarter of their normal capacity.
 A stay-at-home order had been in place through mid-May.

-LEGISLATURE: The head of Louisiana's gambling regulatory board, Ronnie Jones, did not have his reappointment confirmed by the legislature on June 1.
-According to the Associated Press, Jones, who was reappointed to the position by Edwards in July, was among 11 appointees selected by statewide elected officials to serve on boards and commissions who did not receive approval from the Senate.
+Edwards announced on June 4 that he has appointed state police Lt.
+Col. Mike Noel to be the new chairman of the Louisiana Gaming Control Board.
+Noel, who will retire from the state police, will replace Ronnie Jones, who has served since 2013 and was not reconfirmed on June 1 by the legislature.
+Noel has been with Louisiana State Police for more than 30 years.
+Jones, who was reappointed to the position by Edwards in July, was among 11 appointees selected by statewide elected officials to serve on boards and commissions who did not receive approval from the Senate.

 LEGISLATURE: On May 21, the state Gambling Control Board approved online betting on horse races, according to published reports.
 Bettors can place wagers on races around the world online.
 The governor vetoed a bill that would have legalized sports betting and the House failed to override the veto in February after the Senate had done so.